 Months of entry

-You will gain practical expertise that will allow you to assess, treat and support individuals from a variety of sporting disciplines.
-For example, you will understand the process of an injury audit to identify risk factors, and learn how to implement an evidence-based treatment plan that minimises the chance of re-injury.
-You will study rehabilitation strategies, return to play assessments and explore the emergent field of rehabilitation, meaning you can prevent as well as treat injuries.
-All of this will allow you to accurately evaluate and attend to injuries, as well as help clients to avoid future physical discomfort and damage.
+You will understand the process of an injury audit to identify risk factors and learn how to implement an evidence-based treatment plan that minimises the chance of re-injury.
+You will study rehabilitation strategies and return to play assessments, and you will explore the emergent field of prehabilitation in order to prevent as well as treat injuries.
+You will gain practical experience of assessing, treating and supporting individuals from a variety of sporting disciplines, enabling you to accurately evaluate and attend to injuries, as well as help clients avoid future physical discomfort and damage.

 Qualification and course duration

 - Admissions Enquiries